-The Group issues insurance contracts that transfer insurance risk.
-Insurance contracts are those contracts where the insurer accepts significant insurance risk from the policyholder by agreeing to compensate the policyholder if a specified uncertain future event adversely affects the policyholder.
-In making this assessment, all substantive rights and obligations, including those arising from law or regulation, are considered on a contract-by-contract basis.
-The Group uses judgement to assess whether a contract transfers insurance risk (that is, if there is a scenario with commercial substance in which the Group has the possibility of a loss on a present value basis) and whether the accepted insurance risk is significant.
+The Group issues insurance contracts that trunsfer insurance risk.
+Insurance contracts are those contracts when nature accepts significant insurance sisk from the policyholder by agreeing to compensate the policyholder if a sep-uncertain future event adversely affects the policyholder.
+In making this assessment, all substantive rights and obligat including those arising from law or regulation, are considered on a contract-by-contract basis.
+The Group uses judge to assess whether a contract transfers insurance risk (that is, if there is a scenario with commercial substance in whic Group has the possibility of a loss on a present value basis) and whether the accepted insurance risk is significant.